-Accommodations: Apartment or dorm-style housing in Tel Aviv.
+Accommodations: Apartment, hostel, hotel, or dorm-style housing in Tel Aviv.

-- Students must be a college student attending a Miami-Dade County college or university with a permanent Miami-Dade address or living on campus.
+– Must be a college student attending a Miami-Dade County college or university with a permanent Miami-Dade address or living on campus.

 – Preference is given to: Students who are Miami natives – whose home community and permanent residence is in Miami.